Fiscal Year 2013 Pollution Prevention Grant Summaries

 EPA grant: $80,000

-The grantee will provide P2 and compliance assistance to the health care industry (including nursing homes); provide Pit Stops P2 Training Exit for state agency inspectors of vehicle repair stations (including state agencies with repair facilities); publish the P2 View Exit newsletter and Your Environmental Connection Exit electronic newsletter; provide training to the Connecticut green lodging and green tourism industry; and convene a statewide green team for the purpose of promoting P2 and sustainability in purchasing, operations and resource use to state agencies.
+The grantee will provide P2 and compliance assistance to the health care industry (including nursing homes); provide Pit Stops P2 Training for state agency inspectors of vehicle repair stations (including state agencies with repair facilities); publish the P2 View newsletter and Your Environmental Connection electronic newsletter; provide training to the Connecticut green lodging and green tourism industry; and convene a statewide green team for the purpose of promoting P2 and sustainability in purchasing, operations and resource use to state agencies.

 Massachusetts Office of Technical Assistance